16 Business Expenses That Startups Waste Their Money OnBusiness Advice & Research

 Many startups make the mistake of hiring unnecessary or underutilized personnel when they’re trying to get a revenue stream going, especially when hiring revenue-generating roles like marketing and sales.

 But since the true cost of hiring an employee full-time is often 1.25x to 1.4x their salary (and since paying your people is one of your biggest expenses) hiring them too quickly just burns cash faster than you need to.

 Tip: Contract Work Out

 Can you contract this work out for now?
 Can you hire someone part-time for it?
-Think about what will be most cost effective and before you make a full-time hire, make sure you’ll have full time work for them.
+Think about what will be the most cost-effective and before you make a full-time hire, make sure you’ll have full-time work for them.

 Many startups overhire with the thought of being prepared for a rapid expansion.
 But just like hiring team members prematurely will drain your funding faster than you want, hiring too many people will have the same effect.
 Being understaffed is stressful, but running out of money prematurely means game over.